com-480-data-visualization/project-2024-mushrooms/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+For our project, we have selected the Mushroom dataset available on Kaggle (https://www.kaggle.com/datasets/vishalpnaik/mushroom-classification-edible-or-poisonous) as the primary dataset.
+This dataset provides extensive information on mushroom characteristics, classified as edible or poisonous.

+It includes various features such as **cap shape**, **cap color**, **habitat**, and **odor**, making it ideal for our visualization objectives.

+#### Preprocess
+The dataset is well-maintained and requires minimal preprocessing, mainly to address a few instances of missing data and to convert categorical attributes into a form suitable for visualization.
+The high quality and depth of this dataset allow us to focus more on the visualization aspects, with less concern about data cleaning.

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.